Written-off vehicles are classed as either a statutory write-off or a repairable write-off.

 - The purpose of the first (identity) inspection is to confirm the particulars of the vehicle (VIN/Chassis Number, Compliance plate and engine number) and determine whether it may be stolen, re-birthed or repaired, using parts from a stolen vehicle.

-- The purpose of the road safety inspection is to determine if the vehicle meets standards for registration in South Australia and the quality of the repairs meet statutory requirements.
+- The purpose of the road safety inspection is to determine if the vehicle meets standards for registration in South Australia and the quality of the repairs meets statutory requirements.
 The road safety inspection cannot be booked until the vehicle has passed the identity inspection.

 Inspection fees apply for both inspections.
 The cost will depend on the type of the vehicle.